 BOTH CLASSES FILLED!! – Learn new skills and put them to work helping prepare exhibits for the museum!
-Two classes are available – a dry mounting class and a working with acrylic class.
-Both skills are used to prepare exhibits – in fact we need your help with an exhibit immediately, so you can use your new skills right away!
+Two free classes are available – a dry mounting class and a working with acrylic class.
+Both skills are used to prepare exhibits.
+We need your help with an exhibit immediately, so you can use your new skills right away!
 All materials and equipment are provided for free.

 Class 1 – Dry Mounting, Sat.
 March 30 10 am – noon